Search by keyword

 We generally like to think of Contact Scripts as “initial message” scripts for different scenarios.
 We’d suggest keeping them not much longer than an initial text from a P2P Texting tool (160 characters or less), but that is not a hard-and-fast rule.

 Just because you can use template tags in a script doesn’t always mean you should.
 How many texts to you get from your friends that start with your name?
+That said, Template Tags offer a wide variety of fields you can include.
+Maybe you want to let people know how important supporters in their city are to your campaign or let them know their precinct so they can find their polling location more easily.
+Template away!

 In terms of scripts for “canned responses” for use later in a conversation, that’s a bit different than a P2P tool because these conversations are happening from the user’s own phone number with people they know in real life, and often don’t want to seems quite as scripted.
 Plus, the actual texting is happening in the user’s own texting app so its not quite as convenient to insert a script from Reach in the middle of a conversation.